AlexRiveraU/reading-notes/class-01.md

 >What is a script?

 A script is a series of instructions that a computer can follow step by step to achieve a goal.
-Computers solves tasks programmatically so we must write the instructions that way.
+Computers solve tasks programmatically so we must write the instructions that way.
 In order to write a script we need to:

 * Define the goal
 * Design the script
 * Code each step

 Computers use data to create models of the world using objects that represent physical things.
-Objects can have *properties* that tell us info about them, *methods* that perform tasks using those properties and *events* that are triggered by user interaction.
+Objects can have ***properties*** that tell us info about them, ***methods*** that perform tasks using those properties and ***events*** that are triggered by user interaction.

 Programmers write the code to indicate when to run it.
-To make pages more interactive, the code is written to interact with the HTML markup used by browsers.
+To make pages more interactive, the code is written to interact with the HTML markup that browsers use.

 >How to write script for a web page?